Type of Assignment: Full Time Assignment Category: Regular Position

 Physical Effort: The physical efforts described here are representative of those that must be met by employees to successfully perform the essential functions of this class.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Primarily sedentary with intermittent standing, walking, bending and stooping; occasional lifting and carrying of objects weighing up to 25 pounds; ability to work at a computer, including repetitive use of computer keyboard, mouse or other control devices; ability to travel to a variety of locations on and off campus as needed to conduct district business.
+Primarily sedentary with intermittent standing, walking, bending and stooping; occasional light lifting and carrying of objects weighing up to 25 pounds; ability to travel to a variety of locations on and off campus as needed to conduct district business.

 Emotional Effort: Ability to develop and maintain effective working relationships involving interactions and communications personally, by phone and in writing with a variety of individuals and/or groups from diverse backgrounds on a regular, ongoing basis; ability to work effectively under pressure on a variety of tasks concurrently while meeting established deadlines and changing priorities.

-Working Conditions: Primarily business office environment; subject to frequent public contact and interruption; intermittent exposure to individuals acting in a disagreeable fashion; may work at any district location or authorized facility with occasional evenings and/or weekends on an as-needed basis.
+Working Conditions: Primarily office/computer lab environment; subject to frequent public contact and interruption; intermittent exposure to individuals acting in a disagreeable fashion; may work at any district location or authorized facility with occasional evenings and/or weekends on an as-needed basis.
 Occasional local travel may be requested.

 About MiraCosta College MiraCosta College is one of California's 115 public community colleges.
 The district operates two campus sites and two centers, and offers a robust online education program.
 Situated between San Diego and Los Angeles, MiraCosta College benefits from multicultural influences and cultural opportunities.
 Both students and staff enjoy a friendly atmosphere and the feeling that we are all here to help one another.
 MiraCosta College is an Equal Opportunity Employer with a commitment to diversity, equity, and inclusion.
 For more details, please visit our website at https://www.miracosta.edu/office-of-the-president/board-of-trustees/_docs/3400BP-Diversity-Equity-Inclusion.pdf